devonbessemer/mugglequent/README.md

 }
 ```

-Often times, you don't need a setter for a field.
-Our implementation already overrides and implements `setCreatedAt` and `setUpdatedAt` for you, but you also probably don't need a setter for your `id` attribute.
+Our implementation already overrides and implements `setCreatedAt` and `setUpdatedAt` for you, which are requred by Eloquent.
+You may not need a setter, especially when dealing with keys, so don't automatically implement a getter and setter for every attribute.

 ### Using value objects for attributes, aka embedded types

-The power in disabling magic is to allow you to reliably use value objects with your model without touching the underlying Eloquent code.
+Disabling magic allows you to reliably use value objects across your models without touching the underlying Eloquent code.

 ```php
 class User extends PrivateModel {